chintanbhargave/Python/VSCode/DataCollectorWeb/README.txt

 Following website is built using flask and the postgresql is used for backend.
 SQLAlchemy library is used for the database connection and operations.
-User have to enter email address and their height and after submitting these information
+User have to enter email address and height.
+After submitting these information user will receive an email(entered on website) about the average height of all the people that had used this website.